 A broad-based Programme development process.
-This Programme was developed in an iterative process over a period stretching from November 2014 to April 2016, involving several rounds of consultations, inputs and feedback from: Council, Secretariat and representatives of the six IUCN Commissions; comments from the IUCN Membership especially through the Regional Conservation Forums held in all IUCN regions between June and December 2015; views from the IUCN framework partners as well as recommendations from the 2015 External Review.
-This broad-based process has resulted in a draft which was reviewed by Council at its meeting of April 2016 prior to endorsing it for availing to the IUCN membership for consideration and approval during the 2016 World Conservation Congress.
+This Programme was developed in an iterative process over a period stretching from November 2014 to April 2016, involving several rounds of consultations, inputs and feedback from: Council, Secretariat and representatives of the six IUCN Commissions; comments from the IUCN Membership especially through the Regional Conservation Forums held in all IUCN regions between June and December 2015; views from IUCN's Framework Partners, as well as recommendations from the 2015 External Review.
+This broad-based process has resulted in a draft that was reviewed by Council at its meeting in April 2016 and endorsed for transmission to the IUCN membership for consideration and approval during the 2016 World Conservation Congress.